 Not the case.
 On the flipside, great parenting can help a child navigate their disorder more successfully.
 So too can occupational therapy, language therapy, cognitive behaviour therapy, social skills training and more.

-If youโre a concerned parent please know this: there is no link between your childโs Aspergerโs/autism and the way you parent.
 It is a developmental disorder which no amount of bad parenting can cause.
 And no amount of amazing parenting can prevent it, either.

 Have a disability parking permit and looking for insurance?

 Blue Badge Insurance is Australiaโs first disability insurance specialist.
 We know disability parking permit holders are statistically safer drivers, so we offer them preferential premiums.
-Plus, we even offer wheelchair insurance, disability converted car insurance, wheelchair accessible vehicle insurance and mobility scooter insurance.

-Myths about Aspergerโs syndrome โ over to you
+Myths about Aspergerโs syndrome – over to you

 Are there any common misunderstandings or assumptions about Aspergerโs/autism that youโd like to dispel?
 Let us know on our Blue Badge Insurance Facebook page.